hozana/next-translate-routes/README.md

   )
 ```

 You can do it in the `_app` component if you are sure to do that for all your pages.
+You can also use a dedicated package, like [next-seo](https://github.com/garmeeh/next-seo).

 See [this article about alternate and canonical pages](https://hreflang.org/use-hreflang-canonical-together/)